davidmanzanares/vulkan_bun_helloworld/README.md

 ## Why

-Apart from because it's fun, Javascript, and Javascript under Bun, is probably the fastest scripting language.
+Apart from because it's fun, Javascript under Bun is probably the fastest runtime for a scripting language.
 Bun also promises a very low cost on making FFI calls.

-Additionally, GPU intensive programs can easily find the bottleneck in the GPU, reducing the penalty for using slower languages than C/C++/Rust.
+Additionally, GPU intensive programs can easily be bottlenecked in the GPU, reducing the real cost of using slower languages than C/C++/Rust.